ScilifelabDataCentre/Anubis/README.md

 See [install/README.md](install/README.md) for information on how to install this system.

-See [anubis/README.md](anubis/README.md) for an overview of the source code.

 ## A typical use case

 Some of the steps below are illustrated in the screenshots in the accompanying